tomcatling/e-c-notebooks/README.md

 git config --global credential.UseHttpPath true
 ```

-And add the CodeCommit repository as a push destination, using the address you found previously:
+Add the CodeCommit repository as a push destination, using the address you noted previously:

 ```bash
 git remote set-url --add --push origin <repository address>